Net Unrealized Appreciation (NUA): Tax Treatment & Strategies

 However, even if all this sounds too good to pass up, there still could be reasons why you might not want to apply the NUA rules.
 Here are a few examples of circumstances under which you might not want to trigger the NUA rules:

 Deferring all taxes for as long as possible.
 If your goal is to push back the payment of all taxes for as long as possible, then you might want to keep the company stock in the existing retirement account, or roll it over into a traditional IRA or other 401(k) plan.
 That way you can defer payment of taxes on the cost basis as well as on the NUA.
 Future gains will also be deferred.
-You might want to take this route if you expect to be in a significantly lower tax bracket down the road (e.g., in retirement).
+You might want to take this route if you expect to be in a significantly lower tax bracket down the road such as in retirement.

 Diversifying your retirement savings.
 If too much of your retirement savings is tied up in company stock, and perhaps you don’t think there’s a lot of growth to be had with that stock, you might want to sell off some of the stock and diversify your portfolio.
 In that case, it might not make sense to take a lump-sum distribution of all your company stock.
 And without a lump-sum distribution, you might not be able to apply the NUA rules.